All Episodes

 Recently, my children's elementary school failed to meet adequate yearly progress goals for a particular minority's reading progress under the No Child Left Behind Act.

-They're placed on a warning list.
+They were placed in a warning list.

 This meant that parents might gain the right to transfer their kids to another school in the district.

-Never mind that this very same school sent more kids To the district's gifted program than any other, or that this entire district has the highest SAT scores in the state.
+Never mind that this very same school sent more kids to the district's gifted program than any other, or that this entire district has the highest SAT scores in the state.

 The day the news broke, six different mothers asked me if I was planning to transfer my kids from neighborhood pride and joy to threat to child's future overnight.